-BEAUMONT, Texas — The family of 6-year-old Carter Osborn, who was fatally struck by an ATV on May 10, held a press conference with activist Quanell X at Tyrrell Park demanding justice.
+BEAUMONT, Texas — The family of 6-year-old Carter Osborn, who was fatally struck by an ATV in May 2021, held a press conference with activist Quanell X at Tyrrell Park demanding justice.

 Taylor Osborn, mother of Carter Osborn, said it took a Beaumont Police detective 11 days to ask her questions regarding her son’s death.